Teaching made easy with the TracePen

 Robots in Motion

 Trajectories with any number of keyframes.
-Can be parameterized for any waypoint: movement type (PTP, linear, and circular), speed, blend radius, and various tool and workpiece coordinate systems can be configured.
+Can be parameterized for any waypoint: movement type (Point to point, linear, and circular), speed, blend radius, and various tool and workpiece coordinate systems can be configured.

 Inputs and Outputs